(English, Arts & Science)

 Since Johanne joined the staff of the USFA in 2001, one of her primary areas of responsibility has been negotiations.
 She is an active participant at the bargaining table and supports the Negotiating Committee as well as the Negotiations Caucus.
-Johanne has been a member of the Negotiating Committee for the last five Collective Agreements, bringing to the bargaining table knowledge and experience gained from bargaining collective agreements as a local union leader and activist with the United Steelworkers union for more than a decade.
+Johanne has been a member of the Negotiating Committee for the last seven agreements, bringing to the bargaining table more than a quarter century of knowledge and experience gained from bargaining collective agreements here and as a local union leader with the United Steelworkers Union.

 (Pharmacy & Nutrition)

 Anas El-Aneed is a professor and Assistant Dean, Pharmacy at the College of Pharmacy and Nutrition; he joined the University of Saskatchewan in 2008 and has been participating in USFA collective bargaining since 2012.
 He is passionate about teaching in the areas of pharmaceutical chemistry and analytical mass spectrometry.
 His research focuses on the use of mass spectrometry for the analysis of small molecules and pharmaceuticals and has published over 70 peer-reviewed publications to date.
 He supervised over 40 HQPs during his tenure with USASK.
 He is appointed by the federal government to the NSERC governing council since 2018.
 He has served on USFA committees such as JCMA and the Communications Committee and has been a member of the negotiating team since 2012.